 Throughout the 1960s, Eunice Kennedy Shriver continued her pioneering work — both as the driving force behind President John F. Kennedy’s White House panel on people with intellectual disabilities and as the director of the Joseph P. Kennedy Jr. Foundation.
 Her vision and drive for justice eventually grew into the Special Olympics movement.

 In 1968, Mrs. Shriver organized the first International Special Olympics Games at Soldiers Field in Chicago, in the belief that the lessons these athletes learned through sports would translate into new competence and success in school, in the workplace and in the community.
 Above all, Mrs. Shriver wanted the families and neighbors of people with intellectual disabilities to see what these individuals could accomplish, to take pride in their efforts and to rejoice in their victories.

 Today, Special Olympics Inc. is the world’s largest provider of fitness training, education and athletic competition — coupled with social, life and leadership skill development opportunities — for children and adults with intellectual disabilities.
-Special Olympics Wisconsin, an accredited program of Special Olympics Inc., was founded in 1972 and is the largest sports program in Wisconsin for individuals with intellectual disabilities.
+Special Olympics Rhode Island, an accredited program of Special Olympics Inc., was founded in 1972 and is the largest sports program in Rhode Island for individuals with intellectual disabilities.

 Special Olympics is a worldwide movement of more than 4.7 million athletes in 169 countries, where one can act locally, but make a global impact.
 With competitions around the world, daily training sessions and family leaders, athlete leaders and volunteers extending our message every day, Special Olympics is no longer just an event.
 We are a movement, inviting the world not only to attend Games but to think, feel and act differently about everything.